acguerr1/imageextraction/README.md

 ### Optional Parameters

 - `--use_segmentation`
-  - **Description**: Use a segmentation model after border removal for enhanced noise removal.
+  - **Description**: Use Eynollah segmentation models after border removal for enhanced noise removal.
   - **Usage**: Include this flag to apply additional noise removal using a segmentation model.
   - **Range**: This is a boolean flag, meaning it can be either included (True) or omitted (False).
-  - **Meaning**: When included, segmentation is applied for more precise noise removal.
-When omitted, segmentation is not used.

 - `--debug`
   - **Description**: Keep temporary files for debugging purposes.
   - **Usage**: Include this flag if you want to retain intermediate files for debugging, including border_removed image and detection boxes.
   - **Range**: This is a boolean flag, meaning it can be either included (True) or omitted (False).
-  - **Meaning**: When included, intermediate files are kept for debugging.

 - `--batch_size` (default: `5`)
   - **Description**: Number of PDFs to process in each batch.